The impact of traumatic brain injuries

 - Without the stresses of gravity or other sensory input, floatation can be used as a tool to improve mental focus, supporting healing and neurogenesis.

 - Floatation improves circulation, bringing more blood to damaged tissues, aiding recovery from physical exertion and injury.

 - By relaxing in the tank we can learn to relax elsewhere in our lives.
-Once your body becomes familiar with letting go in the tank, it becomes easier to let go using other relaxation techniques.
-Breathing techniques can be particularly powerful when used in the float environment, and this can enhance your experiences with them in other situations.
+Once your body becomes familiar with letting go in the float pod, it becomes easier to let go using other relaxation techniques.
+Breathing techniques can be particularly powerful when used while floating, and this can enhance your experiences with them in other situations.

 “The greatest performance-enhancing drug on the planet is sleep”

-Dr. David Berv is a Sports Chiropractor and float centre owner in the USA.
-You can also read his article on TBIs, the benefits to be gained from floating, and his optimism for the future of floatation as an part of an alternative treatment package for concussion and TBIs, here.
+Dr. Berv is passionate about the benefits to be gained from floating.
+He is optimistic about the future of floatation as an part of an alternative treatment package for concussion and TBIs.

 Sign up to get the inside scoop!

 Receive wonderful floatation-related communications and special offers.

 You will receive a email in the next few minutes with a link to click to confirm your subscription.
 If you don't see it soon, please check your junk / spam.